 |Extremely high density.
 (10**19/gallon)||This is a match.|

-*In NPQG the one time inflationary Big Bang is implemented by intermittent galaxy-local inflationary mini-bangs — i.e., breaches of black hole Planck cores as Planck plasma jets.
+*In NPQG the one time inflationary Big Bang is implemented by intermittent galaxy-local inflationary mini-bangs — i.e., breaches of black hole Planck point charge cores as Planck point charge plasma jets.

-***Axion’s are proposed as a dark matter solution for the galaxy rotation curve anomalies.
-Spacetime particles have mass and are hard to detect directly and can solve part of the dark matter problem.
-However the solution to galaxy rotation curves may also include another root cause or causes that arise from NPQG.
+***Axions are proposed as a dark matter solution for galaxy rotation curve anomalies.
+Spacetime aether assemblies are hard to detect directly and may solve portions of the dark matter problem.
+However the solution to galaxy rotation curves may also include another mechanisms that arise from NPQG.